 Maria Trifulca

-At least once in a lifetime it is worthwhile to climb up to this lighthouse to enjoy the view and contemplate one of the most breathtaking views of Seville on a full stomach..
+At least once in a lifetime it is worth going up to this lighthouse to enjoy one of the most impressive views of Seville on a full stomach.

-In 1924, was inaugurated as a passenger station and freight depot on the route between Seville and Sanlúcar de Barrameda.
+In 1924 it was inaugurated as a passenger station and freight depot on the route between Seville and Sanlúcar de Barrameda.
 The restaurant is located in front of the little chapel of Carmen, at the beginning of the Isabel II bridge.

 📍 Triana Bridge, Plaza del Altozano, 1